wikimedia/jquery.i18n/README.md

 <html lang="he" dir="rtl">
 ```

-In this case the locale will be he(Hebrew).
+In this case, the locale will be he(Hebrew).
 If that `lang` attribute is also missing, it will try to use the locale specified by the browser.

 It is possible to switch to another locale after plugin is initialized.
 See below example: